-Severely disabled persons are entitled to adequately structured working time in consideration of their requirements (Section 164(4) number 4 of the Ninth Book of the Social Insurance Code (SGB IX).
+Severely disabled persons are entitled to adequately structured working time in consideration of their requirements (Section 164(4)(4) of the Ninth Book of the Social Code (Sozialgesetzbuch IX).

 Maximum working times

-The basic daily maximum working time is 8 hours per working day may be extended to 10 hours on working days, if the working time is compensated such that an average of 8 hours per working day is not exceeded over a period of 6 months.
+The working time per working day may be extended to up to 10 hours if the working time is balanced out so that an average of 8 hours per working day is not exceeded over a period of 6 months.

 On-call service and standby duty are also considered working time when calculating the maximum permissible working time.

 Employment on Sundays and public holidays

-Health checks and health check-ups
+Health checks and health examinations